in28minutes/in28minutes.github.io/_blog/articles/2017-01-28-spring-boot-unit-testing-with-junit-top20.md

 }
 ```

-Below picture shows how we can execute this Get Operation from Postman - my favorite tool to run rest services.
+Below screenshot demonstrates how to execute this **GET** operation using Postman — a popular tool for testing RESTful services.

 ![Image](/images/ExecutingGetRestServiceUsingPostman.png "Executing Rest Service From Postman")